InsightSoftwareConsortium/ITKPythonPackage/docs/Build_ITK_Module_Python_packages.rst

 Windows
 -------

-First, install Microsoft Visual C++ Compiler for Python 2.7, Visual Studio 2015, Git, and CMake, which should be added to the system PATH environmental variable.
+First, install Microsoft Visual Studio 2015, Git, and CMake, which should be added to the system PATH environmental variable.

 Open a PowerShell terminal as Administrator, and install Python::